fffranklin/parallel-web-crawler/README.md

   * License: [Eclipse Public License 2.0](https://github.com/junit-team/junit5/blob/main/LICENSE.md)
 * [Truth](https://github.com/google/truth) - An open-source assertion framework used in Java unit tests.
   * License: [Apache 2.0](https://github.com/google/truth/blob/master/LICENSE)

-## Project Submission

-For your submission, please submit the following:
-- Completed project code should be uploaded either to GitHub or a .zip file.
-The following Java files should be filled in with all TODOs addressed:
- - `src/main/java/com/udacity/webcrawler/json/ConfigurationLoader.java`
- - `src/main/java/com/udacity/webcrawler/json/CrawlResultWriter.java`
- - `src/main/java/com/udacity/webcrawler/ParallelWebCrawler.java`
-   - You should define and include your own helper classes in `src/main/java/com/udacity/webcrawler/`, as you see fit.
- - `src/main/java/com/udacity/webcrawler/WordCounts.java`
- - `src/main/java/com/udacity/webcrawler/profiler/ProfilerImpl.java`
- - `src/main/java/com/udacity/webcrawler/profiler/ProfilingMethodInterceptor.java`
- - `src/main/java/com/udacity/webcrawler/main/WebCrawlerMain.java`

-## Double-Check the Rubric
-Make sure you have completed all the rubric items [here](https://review.udacity.com/#!/rubrics/2927/view).

-## Submit your Project

-You can submit your project by uploading a zip file or selecting your GitHub repo on the Udacity website.